pheological/Auto-Golden-Head/README.md

 # Auto Golden Head Mod

-Eats a Golden Head whenever your health is under a threshold specified by the user
+Eats a Golden Head whenever your health is under a threshold specified by the user **NOTE**: **This mod may be blacklisted on some servers, PLEASE check server rules to avoid being banned.
+It was not made for the intent of cheating on servers.
 ## Features

 - **Toggle Command**: `/balls` to toggle the mod on or off.